meteorologytoday/SMARTSLAB/notes/01-progress.md

 - Francois: Make Q-flux as tunable parameter to see the result.

+# 2018-08-10
+- Making plots of 2 methods fitting h and Q. Should clarify these two methods in notes.
+- Try to move to green planet.
+Some package in Julia rely majorly on python.
+So it is better to setup python first then install julia.

 # 2018-08-09
 - Did fitting h and Q at the same time.
 However the result is not good because it seems Q flux is negative generally in boreal summer.
 This is counter intuitive.
 What is even weird is that if we assum constant h and fit Q, Q flux will be as expected!